jasger9000/Cryptographer/README.md

 #### Suggestions & Bug report
   - Suggest new features or file bug reports to improve Lively, [learn more..](https://github.com/jasger9000/Cryptographer/issues)

+### Localization
+  - If you feel like you want to create a new Language pack please feel free to do so, you can just open a new pull request for the Language you made

 #### Spread the word
   - Star this repository or tell your friend.. any help is welcome :)